Taxation strategy: Contents

 - Give visibility for high level Board reporting to facilitate appropriate oversight over the tax risk identification and monitoring framework.

-The areas of tax risk managed by the business will be subject to on-going review by the Group Financial Controller and Group Tax Accountant and further documentation will be developed where deemed necessary.
+The areas of tax risk managed by the business will be subject to on-going review by the Director of Operational Finance and Group Tax Accountant and further documentation will be developed where deemed necessary.

 5.2 Key controls